x

 • For improving puffiness and bags, a transconjunctival approach is used, where a small incision is made inside your eyelid.
 Using this plastic surgery method, you can remove excess fat, but not excess skin.

-• To treat excess skin, a subciliary incision is made in the fold of the lower eyelid, from which your surgeon can easily perform fat and skin excision.
+• To treat excess skin in the lower lids, a subciliary incision is made in the fold of the lower eyelid, from which your surgeon can easily perform fat and skin excision.

 • For patients who have little excess skin and strong eyelid support, Dr. Stanislaw may use the “skin pinch” approach for treatment.
 This approach removes a small amount of extra skin that is causing lower eyelid laxity or slack appearance under the eye.

-• For further face rejuvenation with any of the mentioned procedures, laser resurfacing, a chemical peel, or other facial surgery procedures can also be used for treating wrinkles and tightening any excessive skin laxity.
+• For further face rejuvenation with any of these cosmetic surgery options, laser resurfacing, a chemical peel, or other facial surgery procedures can also be used for treating wrinkles and tightening any excessive skin laxity.

 • Non-surgical options for lower eyelid blepharoplasty results can be found in the form of hyaluronic acid fillers.
 Temporary solutions for treating under-eye bags include dermal fillers like Restylane, which are injected into the tear trough to rejuvenate the area under the eye.